Minnekhada Regional Park: Eric Hamber

 The first person to put the land to mass use was Eric Hamber.
-Hamber’s plan for Minnekhada Farm was to continue the horse breeding operation, as well as hay and oats, but to his surprise, his wife, Aldyen, convinced him to turn the farm into a real and functioning farm, completed with livestock and vegetables to grow.
+Hamber's plan for Minnekhada Farm was to continue the horse breeding operation, as well as hay and oats, but to his surprise, his wife, Aldyen, convinced him to turn the farm into a real and functioning farm, completed with livestock and vegetables to grow.
 This change caused a new growth in buildings, with new stables and barns being built.
 In terms of hunting, Minnekhada was utilized for its land, in hunting and horse riding ways by Hamber and his acquaintances.
 The marsh was the main target for hunting, as the mass abundance of buckwheat was suitable for luring ducks to the area.

 Clarence Wallace

 When Hamber became unable to care for the land and animals as well as hunt, he sold the property to his friend, Colonel Clarence Wallace.
 Eric Hamber and Clarence Wallace both had an impact on British Columbia's development, as they both owned large companies in timber and shipping as well as the position of Lieutenant Governor of British Columbia.
 Wallace was the owner of Burrard DryDocks, and Hamber was the president of BC Mills, Timber and Trading Company.

 Wallace continued to use the lodge for hunting and as a weekend getaway.
-In the late 1970’s, some of the forest by the lodge was logged.
-The logging occurred as a way to administer vegetation and wildlife studies prior to the park’s development.
-At the time of the logging, the park’s forests were considered to be a climax forest.
+In the late 1970s, some of the forest by the lodge was logged.
+The logging occurred as a way to administer vegetation and wildlife studies prior to the park's development.
+At the time of the logging, the park's forests were considered to be a climax forest.
 Afterwards, the regeneration happened naturally with trees like the Red Alder taking their place.
 It was not known how much or what kind of trees were logged.

 After Clarence Wallace

 In 1974, Clarence Wallace decided to sell Minnekhada due to his failing health.
 In 1975, Minnekhada was sold to a series of land developers under a land use plan created by Dave Barrett's New Democratic Party (NDP).
 In addition, the land was added to British Columbia's Agricultural Land Reserve.
 After the NDP's defeat later that year, the land was returned to the Crown and left alone.
-In the mid-1990’s, the farm was obtained by the Greater Vancouver Regional District, and became an addition to Minnekhada Regional Park.
+In the mid-1990's, the farm was obtained by the Greater Vancouver Regional District, and became an addition to Minnekhada Regional Park.
 The parks committee delegated that at least 125 hectares of the land should stay in a nature park state.